 Why you should integrate your CRM and Web Analytics

-If you’re new to the business or didn’t use CRM until now, let’s explain it quickly.
+If you’re new to the business or haven’t used CRM until now, let’s explain it quickly.
 It stands for Customer Relationship Management, and it’s essentially the storage of all information you have about your prospects and customers.
 So, things like who they are, what they do, what products they use, and how much they pay you.
 It does its job pretty well, but unfortunately, you can only use it after learning who your customers are.

 On the other hand, almost every customer you get visits your website or social media before filling out a form.
 Therefore, your web analytics platform already has plenty of info on them.
 Joining forces of CRM and web analytics will bring lots of benefits to your business.
 We like to joke that their combination is similar to peanut butter and jelly.
 They’re both great on their own, but when you combine them, you get something amazing.